 - Why Don't You Just Shoot Him?: An Unbuilt Trope and the first classic example.
 Doctor No could have saved himself a lot of trouble this way, but he was Justified since he wanted to recruit Bond into SPECTRE and, finding out this was not possible, seemingly planned to torture him for information before killing him but had to deal with toppling the latest American missile first.

 - Wicked Cultured: Many, many James Bond villains have taste and class, but Dr. No spent one million dollars on an underground fish tank, and Bond is amazed to see Goya's Portrait of the Duke of Wellington.note He's no slouch either in the book, with a vast knowledge of philosophy and stamp collecting.

 - Yellow Peril: A low-key example given he's a half-Chinese man working for a white-run organization.
 His introduction theme does have a Asian-esque sound to it, however, and the majority of his base staff seem to be Asian (though his outside operatives are from a number of different races).
 The character was intended to be a tribute to Fu Manchu.
 Indeed, one of the actors considered to play him was Christopher Lee, who portrayed Fu Manchu in the most number of films of any actor.

 Played by: Anthony Dawson

 A geologist with a practice in Kingston, he is also a member of the Queen's Club.
-He secretly works for Dr. No and tries to kill Bond on two occasions.
+He secretly works for Dr. No, has Strangways killed and tries to kill Bond on two occasions.

 Played by: Zena Marshall